pi0/docs-2/en/quick-start.md

 ## Handling different precisions

 By default, new Dinero objects represent monetary values with two decimal places.
-If you want to represent more, or if you're using a currency with a different [exponent](https://en.wikipedia.org/wiki/ISO_4217#Treatment_of_minor_currency_units_(the_%22exponent%22)), you can specify a precision.
+To represent more, or if you're using a currency with a different [exponent](https://en.wikipedia.org/wiki/ISO_4217#Treatment_of_minor_currency_units_(the_%22exponent%22)), you can specify a precision.

 ```js
 // represents $10.545